 To receive a diagnosis of ADHD, symptoms must be present for more than six months and be present before age 12.
 They must be more pronounced than expected for the child’s developmental level, occur in at least two settings (such as home and school) and interfere with normal day-to-day functioning.

 The multi-step process to diagnose ADHD requires a medical exam, hearing and vision tests to rule out other problems with similar symptoms to ADHD, a checklist for rating symptoms of ADHD, and a history of the child from parents, teachers, and sometimes directly from the child.

 Current research shows that genetics plays an important role in understanding the cause(s) of ADHD, which are largely unknown.
-Most recent studies focus on the role of dopamine; norepinephrine; and, most recently, serotonin neurotransmitters.
-Other possible causes being studied are brain injury/head trauma, exposure in utero--or at a young age--to environmental agents (such as lead) or alcohol/tobacco, and premature delivery or low birth weight.
+Current studies focus on the role of dopamine, norepinephrine, and, most recently, serotonin neurotransmitters.
+Other possible causes being studied are brain injury/head trauma, exposure to environmental agents (such as lead) or alcohol/tobacco in utero (or at a young age), and premature delivery or low birth weight.
 Research does not support the popularly held view that ADHD is caused by eating too much sugar, watching too much television, parenting, or social and environmental factors such as poverty.